 The holidays are upon us and holiday business promotions are too!
 In addition to sharing your season’s greetings and holiday sales across social media, make sure to spread the word through email marketing as well.
 Email marketing has been around forever, but it is by no means obsolete.
 Email marketing is still a very effective marketing tool, provided you get your audience to open your emails!
-Here are some examples of email subject lines for the various holiday marketing campaigns you’ll be promoting this year.
+Here are some examples of email subject lines for the various holiday marketing campaigns you’ll be running this year.

 We also have a post: Catchy and Effective Email Subject Lines—you can adapt these to holiday emails as well.